Blaiski/agileInsight.github.io/index.md

 - Once tagged, your source code items become tightly linked to the design items (i.e., issues, bugs, etc) that relates to them
 - You can point to a card or issue to readily see all the code items related, and vice versa
 ### Software Visualisation Benefits:
+- AgileInsight can visualise your source code using a state of the art visualisation technique based on heirarchical treemap containment [Ref]
+-

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.